Sever's Disease Stretching Exercises

 - Stretching should only be done if the foot is free from pain.
 It is important to stretch the muscles especially if they are particularly tight as this will be extra strain on the point of injury.

-- Image 2 shows the soleus muscle being assessed.
-By bending the knee the gastrocnemius muscle is shortened leaving the soleus muscle stretched.
+- By bending the knee the gastrocnemius muscle is shortened leaving the soleus muscle stretched.
 Again, this should comfortably go to 90 degrees.

 There are two stretches that are important when stretching calf muscles.
 The first one is done with the leg kept straight which stretches the Gastrocnemius muscle.
 This muscle starts above the knee and enters the back of the heel via the achilles tendon.
 The other is the Soleus muscle which starts below the knee.
 By bending the knee we relax the Gastrocnemius muscle, so allowing the Soleus to take the stretch.